Drone Racing League’s new drone will go 0-80 MPH in under a second

 Trov adds $45 million for the global expansion of its on-demand insurance

-The Drone Racing League just unveiled the drone that its pilots will use for the third season, which will again be airing on ESPN starting on June 20th.
+The Drone Racing League just unveiled the drone that its pilots will use for the second season, which will again be airing on ESPN starting on June 20th.

 The drone, called the Racer3, has a top speed of 85 MPH, and can go from 0-80 MPH in under one second.
 They also have 210 LED lights for pilot identification and visibility to the audience.